mulesoft-assets/template-sfdc2db-user-bidirectional-sync/README.md

 The question for recent changes since a certain moment is nothing but a [poller](https://developer.mulesoft.com/docs/display/current/Poll+Reference) with a watermark defined.

+The template is covered by the integration tests using the [MUnit](https://docs.mulesoft.com/mule-user-guide/v/3.7/munit)

 # Considerations <a name="considerations"/>

 **Note:** This particular Anypoint Template illustrate the synchronization use case between Salesforce and a Database, thus it requires a DB instance to work.